 - You’re starting university after some time away from education

 - You’re looking for more support during the transition into university study

 The equine industry generates huge amounts of revenue for some of the world’s major economies, which are increasingly on the lookout for bright, skilled graduates.
 As well as benefitting from a blend of practical exercises and academic knowledge, you will gain essential experience with a work placement.
 You will tap into our powerful network of industry contacts, including graduates from the University.

 You will also have the option to gain even more experience in the field, with a six day study trip to Ireland.
 No wonder our graduates have gone on to work at prestigious companies such as Plusvital Equinome, Haygain, Tattersalls and The National Trainers Federation.

-You will complete a 20-week placement in the second year of the course.
+You will complete a 15-week placement in the third year of the course.
 Students have completed placements at companies such as Plusvital Equinome, Godolphin, Weatherbys, NAF and Haygain.
-If you wish to undertake an extended period of work placement there is the option to pause your studies and complete a 12 or 18 month work placement.
 This is an excellent opportunity to develop a range of links within the growing equine industry.

 Please note that a foundation year is not the same as a foundation degree (FdSc).
 A foundation year will usually lead onto a three-year degree course, whereas a foundation degree is a standalone qualification generally studied for two years.